eli-jaffe/time_candidates_per_hire_rshiny_dashboard/README.md

 - **Requisition Time to Fill**
 - **Candidates per req**

-*Note* Only bolded fields are absolutely necessary.
+*Note:* Only bolded fields are absolutely necessary.
 The others are intended for future slice and dice analysis